denisurusov/omcmeta/docs/lifeCycle.md

 A component undergoes a life cycle, from inception to production delivery to BAU to end of life.
-One way of tracking the component's life cycle is by monitoring events emitted by
+One way of tracking the component's life cycle is by monitoring events emitted by the tools u

-#### Inception
+#### Component Inception
 - Team assigned
 - Owner assigned
 - Git repo created